- Hertfordshire Film Festival 2025 took place at Watford Palace Theatre on Tuesday 8th and Wednesday 9th April 2025.

 The Visuals - Do the appropriate use of camera angles, framing, movement, lighting, costume, props, and locations all work to strengthen the narrative?

-The Audience - How engaging is your film to an audience, and how suitable is it for the age category you are submitting the film for?
-(For example - if you are aged between 11-17, the film content must be suitable for screening to this age range.)
+The Audience - How engaging is your film to an audience, and is it suitable for screening at Hertfordshire Film Festival?
+(For example, if you are submitting a film in the 11-17 category, then your film content must be appropriate for viewing by the whole of this age range.)

-- Successful entries will be informed by 5pm on Friday 21st January 2022.
-If we have not been in contact with you by this date, then your film has not been selected for screening at the event.
+- Successful entries will be informed by no later than 5pm on Friday 28th February 2025.
+If we have not been in contact with you by this date/time, then your film has not been selected for screening at this event.

-- In the event that we are unable to proceed with the event due to Covid restrictions or government advice, Hertfordshire Film Festival reserves the right to either cancel and postpone the event, or to produce the event in accordance with advice, e.g. as a digital only event.
+- If we are unable to proceed with the event due to unforeseen circumstances or government advice, Hertfordshire Film Festival reserves the right to either cancel and postpone the event, or to produce the event in accordance with advice, e.g. as a digital only event.
 In this eventuality, we would give as much notice as possible to filmmakers whose work has been selected and to audiences that have booked for the event.

-- It is your responsibility to obtain all permission and releases from all persons (or the parent/guardian of any young persons) appearing in any associated photo/still images.
+- It is your responsibility to obtain all permission and releases from all persons (or the parent/guardian of any young persons) appearing in any associated photos/still images.

-- We strongly recommend using royalty free image, music, and sound in your film.
+- We strongly recommend using royalty free images, music, and sound in your film.
 It is your responsibility to ensure you have the right to show the film to a public audience (i.e. you have secured all music and image rights).
-You must obtain composition rights for the use of copyrighted music and recording rights if you are using a copyrighted recording.
+You must obtain composition rights for the use of copyrighted music and recording rights if you are using a copyrighted recording before submitting your film.
 If you do not have the permission to use the music/images in your film, then you cannot submit the film for the festival.
 You should also consider that there may be opportunities for your work to be screened beyond the festival and you may need to secure additional permissions for your film to be screened.

 - Please make sure the spelling of all the names of cast/crew are correct on your submission.